 Susmitha Veganosaurus is a holistic business coach, vegan chef and culinary consultant, joyful vegan transition coach, podcaster, meditation guide, and multi-passionate entrepreneur.
 She helps people make happiness, fun and self-love their highest priority through her podcast (The Feel Good Factor), workshops, courses, talks and online coaching programs.

-Susmitha mentors and coaches vegan women entrepreneurs and helps them grow their business in a joyful way, with a focus on self-care and a mindset of abundance.
+She’s passionate about teaching people to lead frictionless, fulfilling vegan lives.
+And she mentors conscious women entrepreneurs, helping them grow their business with a focus on self-care and a mindset of abundance.

 Table of Contents

 - Request an interview (print, tv, podcast, radio, blog, IGTV)